 Five Consecutive Years on Star Wine List

 Oslo's wine bar scene has expanded considerably since the early 2010s.
 Venues like Bukken Vinbar and Arakataka have helped establish a mid-tier of serious, food-forward wine destinations, while Svanen and Himkok anchor the cocktail and natural-drink end of the spectrum.
-Grand Café & Vinkjeller sits in a different category from all of them: its consecutive Star Wine List awards for 2022, 2023, 2024, 2025, and 2026 place it in a peer set defined by programme depth and selection rigour rather than trendlines.
+Grand Café & Vinkjeller sits in a different category from all of them: its consecutive Star Wine List awards for 2022, 2023, 2024, 2025, and 2026 place it in a comparable set defined by programme depth and selection rigour rather than trendlines.
 Star Wine List recognition, assessed annually against international benchmarks, is not decorative.
-Five consecutive years at that standard signals a cellar that has been maintained and developed with consistent intent, not assembled for a single strong season.
+Five awards at that standard signal a cellar that has been maintained and developed with consistent intent, not assembled for a single strong season.

 The Vinkjeller Format: Food as Architecture for Wine